bitovi/academy/src/angular/angular.md

 In order to complete this guide, you need to have [Node.js](https://nodejs.org/en/) version 18.13 or later installed.

+[Chrome](https://www.google.com/chrome) browser is required for running automated tests, which ensure you have the correct solutions to the proposed exercises.

 ## Next steps

 ✏️ Head over to the [first lesson](learn-angular/why-angular.html) and get your environment setup.